AmoMash/CMPG-323-Overview-34204792/README.md

 For detailed solution design, data design, technical assumptions, technical caveats, wireframes, errors and exceptions, and environment details, please refer to the documentation () file.

+## Burndown Chart
+Here is the link to view the Burndown chart [BurndownChart.xlsx]

 ## Branching Strategy
 The branching strategy for each project repository will be as follows: